Jaswanthbommi/Nessus/README.md

 <b>Actionable Intelligence:</b> It not only identifies vulnerabilities but also provides severity ratings, exploit information, and recommended remediation steps, empowering you to take swift and informed action.

 With Nessus as your ally, you can transition from a reactive stance to a proactive approach, fortifying your digital defenses.
 Embark on this journey to discover the power of Nessus and enhance your cybersecurity posture

+## 1. Installation & Activation:
+<b>Download the Nessus Essentials for Windows installer:</b> Head over to https://www.tenable.com/downloads/nessus and choose the appropriate download for your Windows 10 architecture (32-bit or 64-bit).
+<b>Run the installer:</b> Follow the on-screen instructions, accepting the license agreement and choosing an installation directory.